 Provided by Ministry of Attorney General

-143 other services offered by this agency.
+144 other services offered by this agency.

 Surrey Justice Access Centre

-Provides access to justice interviewers, child support officers and family justice counsellors who can help with separation and divorce issues; guardianship, parenting arrangements and contact with a child; child and spousal support; ownership of companion animals; parenting after separation; resolving family disputes (including court and non-court processes); and protection orders for family violence.
-All services are confidential and provided free of charge to parents and other family members.
+Provides access to justice interviewers, child support officers, and family justice counsellors who can help people dealing with issues related to separation and divorce including guardianship, parenting arrangements and contact with a child; child and spousal support; ownership of companion animals (pets); parenting after separation; resolving family disputes (including court and non-court processes); and protection orders for family violence.

-Staff can help assess needs, provide information about legal and related issues and provide referrals to services and resources that are available for individual situations, including self-help and information services; dispute resolution and mediation options; limited legal advice provided by onsite partners (Legal Aid BC); and community resources and agencies.
-There is a Self-Help Resource Room (SHRR) where anyone can access information or receive one-on-one assistance from staff; this help focuses on family law issues, and includes information on legal issues, services, and court and non-court dispute resolution options.
+Justice Access Centres have a Self-Help Resource Room (SHRR) where anyone can access information or receive one-on-one assistance on family law issues, including information on legal issues, services, and court and non-court dispute resolution options.
 Staff can explain court procedures and provide access to court documents for those representing themselves in family-related legal proceedings.
-Provides a wide range of information and resources to serve patrons at any stage in their situation; services include justice interviewers who can provide legal information assistance with court documents; computers for research, accessing court forms and completing parenting after separation courses; family law reference materials; printers and photocopiers.
+Provides a wide range of information and resources to serve patrons at any stage in their situation; services include Justice Interviewers who can provide legal information assistance with court documents; computers for research, accessing court forms and completing Parenting After Separation courses; family law reference materials; printers and photocopiers.
 Justice Access Centres do not deal with criminal issues or small claims court forms or filings.
-The Centre provides services that are part of the Provincial Court process (under the Provincial Court Family Rules).

 Serves Langley, North Delta, Surrey, and White Rock.
 Hours are 8:00 am to 5:30 pm Monday to Friday.
 Due to Courthouse hours, drop-in not available before 8:30 am or after 4 pm.
 Virtual services may be available after 5:30 pm by appointment, please contact the JAC for details.
 The Self-Help Resource Room is open 8:30 am to 4:30 pm Monday to Friday.
 Hours subject to change.
-Clients without an appointment are advised to phone ahead before dropping in.
+Individuals without an appointment are advised to phone ahead before dropping in.

 Open in Google Maps